hbctraining/In-depth-NGS-Data-Analysis-Course/sessionVI/lessons/07_git_github.md

  1 file changed, 1 insertion(+)
 ~~~

-but Git won't let us push it to GitHub:
+When you try to push this change, Git won't let us push it to GitHub:

 ~~~ {.bash}
 $ git push origin master